-In 2013 the Laurie Engel Fund - having achieved its original objective of building a teenage unit at Birmingham Children's Hospital - switched to supporting the hospital's new appeal: raising £4 million to rebuild the rest of the cancer department.
+In 2013 the Laurie Engel Fund - having achieved its original objective of building a teenage unit at Birmingham Children's Hospital - switched to supporting the hospital's new appeal: raising £4 million to refurbish the rest of the cancer department.

 HOSPITAL'S TARGET: £4m RAISED SO FAR: £3m